michaeldunn99/Modern_C_Challenges/Ch5-Complex-Derivatives/README.md

 # Complex Numerical Derivatives

-This program, written in C, finds a numerical derivative for the complex sine function.
+This program finds a numerical derivative for the complex sine function at a given point, by taking the limit along the real axis.

 ## Challenge Posed

-*"Can you extend the derivative (Challenge 2) to the complex domain: that is, functions that receive and return double complex values?"*
+    "Can you extend the derivative (Challenge 2) to the complex domain: that is, functions that receive and return double complex values?"

 ## Description